yeoldegrove/osism.github.io/docs/guides/configuration-guide/ceph.md

 [OSD Scenario](https://docs.ceph.com/projects/ceph-ansible/en/latest/osds/scenarios.html) documentation.

-In order to aid in creating the `lvm_volumes` config entries and provision the LVM devices for them, OSISM has the two playbooks `ceph-configure-lvm-devices` and `ceph-create-lvm-devices` available.
+In order to aid in creating the `lvm_volumes` config entries and provision the LVM devices for them, OSISM has the two playbooks `ceph-configure-lvm-volumes` and `ceph-create-lvm-devices` available.

 1. For each Ceph storage node edit the file `inventory/host_vars/<nodename>.yml` add a configuration like the following to it.
 Ensure that no `devices` parameter